Justin-Fraze/github.io/_posts/2025-07-15-intro-to-cloud.md

 tags: [cloud computing, IT Support]
 ---

-The Cloud - the ignomious term used ubiquitously in IT.
+The Cloud - the mysterious term used ubiquitously in IT.
 But what is it?

 First of all, the cloud is short for "cloud computing."
 That's important because that's the nature of it--a concept of computational resources.
 Cloud computing refers to the delivery of computing services over the Internet.